otsohelos/ot_harjoitustyo/MapGenerator/documentation/Software Requirements Specification.md

 - DONE: User can set the size of the map within certain constraints.
 - DONE: User can set the amount of variability in elevation of both water and land squares.
+- DONE: User can set the map as Coastal or Inland.
 - DONE: Question mark labels will show tips on hover

 ### Map Views